USAJOBS/help-center/how-to/application/save.md

 tags: [application, save, apply]
 ---

-Your application will automatically save as you continue through the USAJOBS application process.
-Once you select the **Save & Continue** button your entries are saved for that step in the process.
-You can access saved applications on your Application Status page in your account.
-Saved applications are labeled with an “In Progress” status.
+We automatically save your applications during the USAJOBS application process.
+Every time you click **Save & Continue**, your application is saved for that step in the process.

-**Please note**:  Once you progress into the agency application system, your progress may not be automatically saved.
+However, once you enter the specific agency application system, your application may not be automatically saved—make sure you periodically save your work.

+You can view your  saved applications in your USAJOBS account.
+1. Sign into your USAJOBS account.
+2. Go to your **Applications**.
+3. Select **Active** or **Archived** to view your active and archived applications.